Albert Leo Schlageter: Life

 Schlageter was born in Schönau im Schwarzwald to Catholic parents.

-After the outbreak of the First World War, he became a voluntary emergency worker for the military.
-During the war, he participated in several battles, notably Ypres (1915), the Somme (1916) and Verdun, earning the Iron Cross second and first class.
-Following his promotion to leutnant, he took part in the Third Battle of Ypres (1917).
-After the war and his dismissal from the greatly reduced army, Schlageter described himself as a student of political sciences, but he studied the subject at the most for one year.
+After the outbreak of the First World War, Schlageter became a voluntary emergency worker for the military.
+During the war, he participated in several battles, notably Ypres (1915), the Somme (1916) and Verdun, earning the Iron Cross second class.
+Following his promotion to leutnant, he took part in the Third Battle of Ypres (1917) and earned the Iron Cross first class in 1918.
+After the war and his dismissal from the greatly reduced army, Schlageter described himself as a student of political sciences, but he studied the subject at Freiburg im Breisgau at the most for one year.

-About this time, he became a member of a right-wing student group.
-Soon, in March 1919, he joined the Baden Freikorps and fought against the Bolsheviks as a part of the Baltische Landeswehr during the capture of Riga in May during the Latvian War of Independence.
+About this time, Schlageter became a member of a right-wing student group.
+Soon, in March 1919, he joined the Baden Freikorps and fought against the Bolsheviks as a part of Walter von Medem's Baltic Freikorps during the capture of Riga in May during the Latvian War of Independence.
 After the Landwehr was defeated in the Battle of Cēsis, he joined the German Legion of the West Russian Volunteer Army led by Pavel Bermondt-Avalov.
 In December 1919, after Avalov's forces were defeated by the Latvian Army and after a short time in Lithuania, Schlageter returned to Germany.

-In 1920 he took part in the Kapp Putsch and other battles between military and communist factions that were convulsing Germany.
+In 1920, Schlageter took part in the Kapp Putsch and some of the battles between the military and communist factions that were convulsing Germany.
 His unit also took part in the Silesian Uprisings fighting on the German side.
+During the Third Silesian Uprising he commanded a company in the criminal assault battalion (Sturmbataillon) „Heinz" of Karl G.O.
+Hauenstein's volunteer corps.